bealesd/chatAngular/README.md

 ## Build Githib
 Run `ng build --prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Copy dist content to docs folder.
 Copy index.html as 404.html.
-Add ```<base href="">``` in  ```<head>```. ng build --prod --output-path docs --base-href chatAngular
+Add ```<base href="">``` in  ```<head>```. ng build --prod --output-path docs --base-href ""